 When selecting MDM technologies, it is important to consider business alignment first.
 This means understanding the business requirements, data management needs, and data governance policies.
 Secondly, understand which of the capabilities described above are in place, and can be reused.

 By aligning the MDM solution with the business objectives, and reusing existing tools and capabilities where possible, MDM technologies can be selected that best meet the business requirements.

 We have worked in a number of industries - including banking, insurance, government, telecommunications, hospitality, mining and manufacturing

 We understand the complexities of managing African data - including multiple languages, minimal standards and a lack of reference data and our methodologies address these complexities for best results.

 Whatever your data quality problem, we provide a practical solution:

-- Once off Data Migration
+- MDM Readiness Assessment and Data Migration

 - Data Governance and Quality for MDM

 Master Data Management Training